llzzyy-pgramer/Data_Analyst_Project/README.md

 # Data_Analyst_Project

-This repository is for storing all the dataset and codes for various projects related to data science.
+This repository is for storing all the dataset and codes for various projects related to data analysis and visualization.